-9. After you primp, it should look like this.
+9. After you primp, the bow should look like this.
 A dimple should be in each loop near the center knot.

 1. Turn bow face down.
-Thread one end of a 12-inch long piece of wire under and through the back of the knot.
+Thread one end of a 12-inch long piece of wire or a pipe cleaner under and through the back of the knot.

 2. Center wire and twist wire against knot to secure.

-I like to notch the ends of the tails into an inverted “V” shape, but a simple angle cut looks nice also.
+For the finishing touch, when cutting the ends of the ribbon, I like to nock or notch the ends of the tails into an inverted “V” shape.
+A simple angle cut looks nice also.

 1. Fold end of tail in half lengthwise and cut on an angle from the outer edge to the folded edge of the ribbon with the sharpest scissors you have.